dennisinteractive/drupal_console_commands/README.md

 These are custom commands used to build a site.
 The information about the site comes from ~/.console/sites/site-name.yml. e.g. https://raw.githubusercontent.com/dennisinteractive/drupal_console_commands/master/example/site-example.yml

+- drupal **distro:build** Builds a distro.
+@todo:
+- Have some sort of yml file for distros to provide the repo, etc
+- Do extend Command instead of Site\AbstractCommand

 - drupal **site:build** Runs the following commands to build a site:
     - site:checkout
     - site:compose|make